eddytruyen/heterogenous-scaling-in-k8s/README.md

 ```
 It logs the results of the experiments.
 To push metrics, two different endpoints are available, one for discrete data and the other for aggregated data.

-In order for graphite to store the results it expects a directory `Results` at the current directory.

 # Install Heapster, Grafana and InfluxDB

 ```